oasysgames/verse-layer-opstack/README.md

 ### Why doesn't Metamask automatically set gas to zero?
 Our gasless setting Verse correctly returns zero in response to the `eth_gasPrice` request, and the `baseFeePerGas` property in the block is always zero.
 The issue lies within the library Metamask uses.
 Currently, Metamask is using ethers.js v5, which automatically sets a default gas price of 1,500,000,000.
 In contrast, ethers.js v6 correctly sets the gas price to zero.
 Upgrading the library version on the Metamask side would resolve this issue.

+To avoid this automatic setting, developers are required to explicitly set both `maxFeePerGas` and `maxPriorityFeePerGas` to zero.

 ---
 ### How to Configure Services to Print Debug-Level Logs for Issue Identification
 Below is a table showing how to configure each service to output debug-level logs to help identify issues: